rotundasoftware/steamer/README.md

 # Steamer

 In modern web applications, one of the server's primary jobs is to load data and then simply relay it to the client.
-This mundane task can be accomplished with less code and more clarity using a declarative (as opposed to imperative) approach.
-Steamer is an very tiny module that facilitates taking the declarative approach.
+This task can be accomplished with less code and more clarity using a declarative (as opposed to an imperative) approach.
+Steamer is an very tiny module that facilitates taking a declarative approach.

 ## Example